-Developmental robotics is one of the newest branches of robotics (Weng et al. 2001; Zlatev & Balkenius 2001).
-The basic research assumption of this field is that "true intelligence in natural and (possibly) artificial systems presupposes three crucial properties: embodiment of the system, situatedness in a physical or social environment, and a prolonged epigenetic developmental process through which increasingly more complex cognitive structures emerge in the system as a result of interactions with the physical or social environment" (Zlatev & Balkenius 2001).
+D EVELOPMENTAL robotics is one of the newest branches of robotics [1]-[3].
+The basic research assumption of this field is that "true intelligence in natural and (possibly) artificial systems presupposes three crucial properties: embodiment of the system, situatedness in a physical or social environment, and a prolonged epigenetic developmental process through which increasingly more complex cognitive structures emerge in the system as a result of interactions with the physical or social environment" [2].

-Many fields of science are organized around a small set of fundamental laws, e.g., physics has Newton's laws and thermodynamics has its fundamental laws as well.
+Many fields of science are organized around a small set of fundamental laws (e.g., Newton's laws in Physics or the fundamental laws of Thermodynamics).
 Progress in a field without any fundamental laws tends to be slow and incoherent.
 Once the fundamental laws are formulated, however, the field can thrive by building upon them.
-This progress continues until the laws are found to be insufficient to explain the latest experimental evidence.
+This progress continues until the laws are found to be too insufficient to explain the latest experimental evidence.
 At that point the old laws must be rejected and new laws must be formulated so the scientific progress can continue.